Aaron Appindangoyé

-Aaron Christopher Billy Ondélé Appindangoyé (born 20 February 1992) is a Gabonese professional footballer who plays as a central defender for Turkish club Sivasspor.
+Aaron Christopher Billy Ondélé Appindangoyé (born 20 February 1992) is a Gabonese professional footballer who plays as a central defender for Turkish TFF 1.
+Lig club Sivasspor.

 Club career

 Trained in Gabon, at the CF Mounana, Gabon's champion in 2012, he is on the Gabonese championship model team for the 2013-2014 season.
 Contacted after the 2015 Africa Cup of Nations by the Boavista, club of the city of Porto that operates in the Primeira Liga.
 He joins the club in ready form and stays there until the end of the season.
 He felt about his first European experience "It went pretty well".

 He joined Thonon Evian on loan, relegated to the French second division, on 11 August 2015.
 Appindangoyé, however, remained in Ligue 2 and joined the Stade Lavallois.

 In 2017, Appindangoyé moved to Turkey, where he established himself as a journeyman playing for Ümraniyespor (2 seasons), Sivasspor (5 seasons), Kocaelispor (1 season), and is currently playing for Sivasspor.